English: Love, Chunibyo & Other Delusions: Heart Throb

 2. The plot will either be sub par or shit.

 I want to say that it's nice Chuunibyou demo Koi ga Shitai! got a second season, I really do.
-The first season of Chuunibyou was pretty decent; it had a little bit of eight-grade syndrome, a little bit of romance, obligatory KyoAni moe, and a bit of slice of life.
-Characters actually felt like they made progress and it was overall a decent watch.
+The first season of Chuunibyou was decent; it had a little bit of eight-grade syndrome, a little bit of romance, obligatory KyoAni moe, and a bit of slice of life.
+Characters actually felt like they made progress and it was a fairly enjoyable watch overall.
 I can't say the same about the second season.

 I'd like to discuss the story, but I'm afraid there is really nothing to talk about.
 There is no story.
 There is no plot.
-Asking for either of these from this sequel is like asking a rock to win a race, and no this isn't Spongebob.
-I made a mistake by hoping there would be some kind of turn around and something interesting might happen like the ending of the first season.
-The 'romance' between Yuuta and Rikka is severely lacking, and the attempt at a love triangle is not only paced badly but also seems extremely forced.
+Asking for either of these from this sequel is like asking a rock to win a race, and no, this isn't Spongebob.
+I made a mistake by hoping there would be some kind of turn around and something interesting might happen during the second season, like the ending of the first season.
+The so called 'romance' between Yuuta and Rikka, which was the whole driving force behind this sequel, is severely lacking.
+Yuuta seems more like Rikka's father than boyfriend and that's just pathetic.
+The attempt at a love triangle is not only badly paced, but also feels extremely forced.
 Basically, if you watched this sequel, or plan to, you most likely didn't come for the story.
+At least, I sure hope not.

 Sequels for anime can be a blessing when done correctly.
 Sequels can also tarnish whatever good the first season had accomplished.
-This is what's happened here.
+The latter is what happened here.
 There's nothing more frustrating to watch the second season of an anime only to be disappointed by the steep drop in quality.
-This sequel felt like KyoAni put little to no effort into it.
-Unless you have time to waste, I'd say watch something other than this. read more
+This sequel felt like KyoAni put little to no effort into it besides giving the audience the finger.
+Unless you have time to waste, and I mean a lot of fucking time, I'd say watch something other than this. read more

 Opening Theme"VOICE" by ZAQ